nhalfi/Women-in-Politics/README.md

+# Women in Politics
+## Exploring Factors Associated with Women's Representation in National Legislative Bodies
+**Natasha Halfin**
-# DATA 512 Human Centered Data Science Final Project
+**DATA 512 - Human Centered Data Science**

-### Introduction
+**University of Washington**
+**December 2020**

-This is the repository for my final project in the DATA 512 Human Centered Data Science course (Autumn 2020, University of Washington, Master of Science in Data Science program).
+*This repository reflects my final project analysis for the DATA 512 Human Centered Data Science course (Autumn 2020, University of Washington, Master of Science in Data Science program).*

-My project explores the relationship between female representation in politics and other factors that may affect gender parity.
-My specific research question and hypothesis are as follows:
+### Abstract
+ Globally, women account for barely one quarter of the representation in parliamentary/legislative bodies, and as of 2019, the [U.S. ranked 75th out of 193 world countries](https://www.cnbc.com/2019/03/04/the-us-ranks-75th-in-womens-representation-in-government.html) in its share of women in goverment.
+However, research shows that women perform just as well as men in elections, and the socio-economic benefits of greater representation of women are well-documented.
+Therefore, the low number of women in govemerment may be attributed to systemic obstacles that hinder women from pursuing a path in politics.
+In my analysis, I explored the relationship between women's representation in politics and gender parity indicators in the workplace, law, and society.
+My research question and hypothesis were as follows:

-**Research Question: What factors are associated with countries with greater female representation in politics?**
+**Research Question: What factors are associated with countries with greater representation of women in politics?**

 **Hypothesis: Countries with better performance across key gender parity indicators are more likely to have greater representation of women in politics.**

+To answer my research question, I utilized data from the OECD and performed a descriptive correlative analysis, as well as a predictive analysis via linear regression models.
+I discovered that all of the gender parity indicators demonstrated weak correlations (under 0.5) with the rate of political representation, and the models I constructed

 ### Background
 Globally, women account for barely one quarter of the representation in parliamentary/legislative bodies, and as of 2019, the [U.S. ranked 75th out of 193 world countries](https://www.cnbc.com/2019/03/04/the-us-ranks-75th-in-womens-representation-in-government.html) on the share of women in goverment.
 However, research shows that women perform just as well as men in elections, and the socio-economic benefits of greater female representation are well-documented.
 Therefore, the low number of women in govemerment may be attributed to systemic obstacles that hinder women from pursuing a path in politics.
 This project seeks to explore how key indicators of gender parity, like education, earnings, representation in the commercial sector, and maternity leave, may be associated with female representation in political bodies.
 For additional details and sources on background work, please refer to the [project proposal](https://github.com/nhalfi/data-512-final/blob/main/final_project.ipynb) in this repository.

 ### Data Source
-I am leveraging data from the OECD website database: https://stats.oecd.org/index.aspx?queryid=54760#
+I leveraged data from the OECD website database: https://stats.oecd.org/index.aspx?queryid=54760#

 ### Data Dictionary